kevinsmia1939/PySimpleEChem/README.md

 Graphical user interface for plotting and analysing the cyclic voltammograms (CV) with simple-to-use sliders.<br />
 Written in pure Python.<br />

-PySimpleEChem is written in PyQt5 to replace PySimpleCV, which uses PySimple<br />
+PySimpleEChem is written in PyQt5 to replace PySimpleCV, which uses PySimpleGUI because PySimpleGUI has changed to a proprietary license.<br />

-# FeaturesGUI because PySimpleGUI has changed to a proprietary license.<br />
+# Features
 License: GPLv3 <br />

 PySimpleEChem are very much in pre-alpha and are not ready for everyday usag. <br />